Spring Garden Revival

 Contact Oak Park’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

-Proper disposal of dethatched lawn material is essential for both environmental compliance and community cleanliness in Oak Park.
-The Village operates a comprehensive yard waste collection program, typically running from April through November, which accepts dethatched thatch, grass clippings, and leaves.
-Residents must use biodegradable paper bags—plastic bags are strictly prohibited—or rigid containers (up to 32 gallons) clearly marked for yard waste.
+Proper disposal of dethatched lawn material is essential for both environmental compliance and neighborhood cleanliness in Oak Park.
+The Village operates a comprehensive yard waste collection program, typically running from April through November, with specific collection days for each neighborhood.
+Residents must separate dethatched thatch, grass clippings, and leaves, placing them in biodegradable paper bags (plastic bags are strictly prohibited) or rigid containers not exceeding 32 gallons.
 Commercial contractors may be subject to additional permit or fee requirements.
-Yard waste is collected on scheduled days, and materials must be placed curbside by 7 a.m. on collection day.
-For larger quantities or off-schedule disposal, Oak Park provides a yard waste drop-off site with specific operating hours and resident permit requirements.
-Always separate thatch from other yard waste if required by local guidelines.
-For more information on accepted materials, collection schedules, and permit details, contact: Oak Park Department of Public Works
+For larger quantities, Oak Park provides a yard waste drop-off site with set operating hours; residents may need a permit or sticker for access.
+Accepted materials include dethatched thatch, grass clippings, leaves, and small branches, but not soil or rocks.
+Always check the current schedule and guidelines before setting out materials.
+For more information or to confirm collection days and drop-off site details, contact:

 201 South Boulevard, Oak Park, IL 60302